Home

 Yet for individuals with sleep apnea or who experience site effects such as continued grogginess upon wakening, the diet supplement, melatonin, is often recommended as an alternative.

-Individuals who suffer from REM sleep behavior disorder should avoid alcohol and certain medications - and follow a regular sleep schedule.
+Individuals who suffer from REM sleep issues should avoid alcohol and certain medications - and follow a regular sleep schedule.

 Additionally, creating a safe sleeping space is important.
 Removing sharp objects, blocking windows, and padding objects around the bed can help prevent potential injury until symptoms subside with treatment.